2PoL/testrebase/Readme.md

 Today is a big day and King will be kill some criminals.

-suddenly, a man loudly call king name
+suddenly, a man loudly call king name and rush to king.